open-amt-cloud-toolkit/mps/docs/Docker/dockerCloud.md

-# Build Docker* Images for MPS and RPS and Deploy to the Cloud
+# Build Docker* Containers for MPS and RPS and Deploy to the Cloud

 Management Presence Server (MPS) and Remote Provisioning Server (RPS)  provide support for deploying the services as Docker* images to the cloud.